Maryland Historical Magazine

 - Are not currently being considered for publication by another journal.

-Submissions are first assessed by the Editor.
+Submissions are first assessed by the Editor-in-chief.
 If they are appropriately formatted and fit the Aims and Scope of the Maryland Historical Magazine, they undergo a double-anonymous peer-review process.
 This can take between several weeks and several months, depending on the complexity of the submission and availability of reviewers.
 The Magazine relies on a wide network of peer reviewers, which includes members of the MCHC Publications Committee as well as external reviewers: qualified experts are invited to join our database of potential reviewers.
 Review reports are sent back to the authors, with three possible recommendations: to reject the submission; to revise and resubmit; or to accept the submission with no or minor edits.
 Our practice is to complete the evaluation process in no more than two rounds of review.

 Final publication decisions are made by the Editor-in-chief.

-Questions about the review and publication process should be addressed to the Editor.
+Questions about the review and publication process should be addressed to our Editor.

 Book Review Guidelines